MartinH5/ProgrammingWithSets/README.md

 The Tests to be found can be found [Here](https://github.com/MartinH5/ProgrammingWithSets/blob/master/test/SetTest.java).

-The variables of 999 and -999 are considered "infinite", meaning that if these values are present, then the set goes from previous/next value to infinite.
+The values of 999 and -999 are considered "infinite", meaning that if these values are present, then the set goes from previous/next value to infinite.
 The complement is without any limit.